 Enough.
 Out.
 The End.
 That's how it is when you plan to leave the island.
 I can't just say hello, I want to say goodbye.
 For example I would like to say goodbye to Peter, Paul, Oliver, Lulu and the donkeys, the crew on Saturday morning.
 So we decide that December 5th is the best day to go back to the donkeys.
 In the absence of a car, we take the bus.

-It's Saturday so we have to wait a long time for a bus on the Santa Cruz Line to arrive at the stop.
-I'm particularly happy that it's bus 119.
-With this driver I went to see the donkeys at least a dozen times.
+It's Saturday, so we have to wait a long time for a bus on the Santa Cruz Line to arrive at the stop.
+I am particularly pleased that it is bus 119.
+I went to see the donkeys with Soraida at least a dozen times.
 We always had good conversations and the trips were entertaining.
 I also learned a lot from her about the roads in Aruba, such as how to casually avoid the traffic jams that often occur in different places.
 She drives us to the Donkey Sanctuary with the usual calm.
-I take a silly goodbye selfie.
+I take a stupid goodbye selfie.

 We hurry to get to the visitor center.
 Rain sets in, the first raindrops can already be seen on the selfie.
 At the last second we reach the protective roof, then the rain really turns up.
 Lucky.
 The donkeys put on the usual show, with which they beg for food from the visitors.